-- Daily lump sums (forfait) are reimbursed to the Observers. - The lump sum should be paid per day worked on the EOM. - Travelling days for mobilization and demobilization of Observers will be eligible for the payment of the lump sum, if Observers are spending the night outside of their place of residence. - Travelling days for demobilization of Observers without spending the night outside their place of residence, the lump sum will be reduced to 30%. - The following rules will apply, from the day of mobilization until the day of demobilization, including for travelling days: - o If full board accommodation (i.e., all meals included) is provided by the EU EOM, the lump sum will be reduced to 30%.
-This rate also applies in the case of night flights. - o In the exceptional case that accommodation without breakfast is provided, the lump sum will be reduced to 35%. - o In case that meals (but no accommodation) are provided, the lump sum will be reduced by 10% for each dinner, 10% for each lunch and 5% for each breakfast offered. - o If only accommodation, including breakfast, is provided, the lump sum received will be reduced to 50% of the maximum daily rate. - If the accommodation without breakfast is provided, the lump sum will be reduced to 55%. - o If the lunch and dinner are provided the per diem will be reduced to 80%.
+- Daily lump sums (forfait) are reimbursed to the Observers. - The lump sum should be paid per day worked on the EOM. - Travelling days for mobilisation and de-mobilisation of Observers will be eligible for the payment of the lump sum, as long as Observers are spending the night outside of their place of residence. - Travelling days for demobilisation of Observers without spending the night outside their place of residence, the lump sum will be reduced to 30%. - The following rules will apply, from the day of mobilisation until the day of demobilisation, including for travelling days:

+In the event that full board accommodation (i.e. all meals included) is provided by the EU EOM, the lump sum will be reduced to 30% (mainly during the pre-deployment briefing and debriefing).
+This rate also applies in the case of night flights.

+In the exceptional case that accommodation without breakfast is provided, the lump sum will be reduced to 35%.

+In case meals (but no accommodation) are provided, the lump sum will be reduced by 10% for each dinner, 10% for each lunch and 5% for each breakfast offered.

+If only accommodation, including breakfast, is provided, the lump sum received will be reduced to 50% of the maximum daily rate.

+If the accommodation without breakfast is provided, the lump sum will be reduced to 55%.
+If the lunch and dinner are provided the per diem will be reduced to 80%.

-Per diem/DSA/forfait calculation - LTOs/STOs
+Per diem calculation - LTOs/STOs

 Accommodation Breakfast Lunch Dinner Total

 Provided Provided Provided Provided 30%

 Provided - Provided Provided 35%

 Provided Provided - - 50%

 Provided - - - 55%

 - Provided Provided Provided 75%

 - - Provided Provided 80%

-• Public transportation from the place of residence (as recorded in the EOM Roster at the time of the submission of the application) to the closest or economically most advantageous airport (and back) will be reimbursed, on top of the lump sum received.
-Taxi fare is eligible for financing only from the nearest bus/train station and following the prior approval from Commission.
+Public transportation from the place of residence (as recorded in the EOM Roster at the time of the submission of the application) to the closest or economically most advantageous airport (and back) will be reimbursed, on top of the lump sum received.
+Taxi fare can be eligible (without the prior approval from Commission) only in two proven circumstances: